-Top 10 Secrets and Habits of Wealthy People
+Top 10 Secrets and Habits of Wealthy and Successful People

 The economic forecast seems grim, but those with wealth are content to let the tide rise and fall as it will.
 What is the secret to financial security and economic freedom?
 The following ten tips and secrets will help you increase your personal wealth, free you from the burden of worrying about money, and lead you on the path to personal success.

 10. Rich people save money.
 Everyone should be saving money, whether they are rich or not.
 We are all familiar with the adage that we should save ten percent of our earnings.
 Most people know that they ought to have a rainy day fund, and an emergency fund, with at least three month's wages, in addition to a retirement fund.

 But where does the average Joe get the money to sock away for a rainy day?
 For most average people, every day is a rainy day, when kids need new shoes, the car is out of gas, and the bills are stacking up.

 In fact, according to CNN Money, 76 percent of Americans are living paycheck to paycheck.
 Half of the people responding to a CNN Money poll said they have less than three months savings, while nearly a third said they had no savings whatsoever.

 Most of us aren't saving money, because we don't feel like we have extra money to save.
 But the rich know the importance of having money in the bank, regardless of how tight the belt gets.
 So how do you make the transition from having no savings to starting an account and keeping money in it?